Physonectae: Life stages

 While the life cycle of physonects has been studied in a limited number of species, in a typical physonect life cycle, external fertilization happens between eggs and sperm released by free-swimming eudoxids, which are released into the water from mature physonects.
 Like all siphonophores, physonect eggs are yolky, and act as the source of energy for their early development.
 The sperm are attracted to the egg by species-specific chemicals.
 A planula forms, which then develops into a bilaterally symmetric siphonula, then mature into a young colony, and eventually into a mature colony.
 Most physonectae are pelagic for their entire life cycles.

 Diet

 Physonectae are carnivorous predators and vary in diet depending on the local availability of prey.
-In a study on the diets epipelagic siphonophores in the Gulf of California in the Sargasso Sea and in Friday Harbor, Washington, it was found that compared to other suborders of Physonectae, species in the suborder Physonectae have fewer, large gastrozooids.
+In a study on the diets epipelagic siphonophores in the Gulf of California in the Sargasso Sea and in Friday Harbor, Washington, it was found that compared to other suborders of Siphonophores, species in the suborder Physonectae have fewer, large gastrozooids.
 They primarily consume large copepods, some smaller copepods, and a variety of other large, non-copepod prey.
 Gastrozooid length appears to correlate to preferred and maximum size of prey.
-In Canadian Pacific waters, physonects similarly included larger copepods, but also larger arthropods, chaetognaths, and fish larvae.
+In Canadian Pacific waters, physonect diets similarly included larger copepods, but also larger arthropods, chaetognaths, and fish larvae.